Here’s a question that still haunts many – “Is cold calling still effective?”

 You: Sounds great!

 This template shows your enthusiasm and perseverance to the prospect.
-Most of us are prone to the reciprocity effect and, this works wonderfully in this scenario.
-By showing your prospect that you’re putting the effort to meet them at their convenience.
+Most of us are prone to the “reciprocity effect” and this works wonderfully in this scenario, by showing your prospect that you’re putting the effort into meeting them at their convenience.
 You create the need for them to respond with the same effort or at least acknowledge your diligence.

 Script 11: